 Hacker Pedagogy Awareness

-Hacker Pedagogy: experiential workshop on (digital) awareness
+Hacker Pedagogy: experiential workshop on (digital) awareness for experiential education in digital environments.

 First published in Italian: Carlo Milani, “Pedagogia hacker.
 I laboratori esperienziali di consapevolezza (digitale) di C.I.R.C.E.", in Andersen, n.
 359 gen-feb 2019.